kempcarlos/ng2-basic-workshop/README.md

 ```

 **Attribute directives** — change the appearance or behavior of an element, component, or another directive.

-Used to listen to and modify the behavior of other HTML elements, attributes, properties, and components.
+_Attribute directives_ listen to and modify the behavior of other HTML elements, attributes, properties, and components.
 They are usually applied to elements as if they were HTML attributes, hence the name.

-The three most commonly used  _built-in attribute directives_ are `NgClass`, `NgStyle` and `NgModel`.
+Three most commonly used  _built-in attribute directives_ are `NgClass`, `NgStyle` and `NgModel`.

 `NgClass` - add and remove a set of CSS classes

 `NgStyle` - add and remove a set of HTML styles

 `NgModel` - two-way data binding to an HTML form element back to top

 https://angular.io/guide/attribute-directives#attribute-directives